RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 $
 ```

 Now that we have a working module, let's improve it a bit, handling the case if something goes wrong.
 Change the module so that it handles the case if it's possible to create a file containing the input passed to it.

-Create some exception handling in the module and if you detect a failure, output:
+:boom: Create some exception handling in the module and if you detect a failure, output:
 ```
 echo {\"failed\": true, \"msg\": \"${msg}\"}
 ```
-* If you get stuck, have a look at a solution here:
+:exclamation: If you get stuck, have a look at a solution here:
 https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-10/lab-solutions/module-v2.sh

-Re-run your test.yml playbook to ensure your modifications work, then you can try and replace _/tmp/module-arguments_ in the module to _/tmp/doesnotexist/module-arguments_ to cause it to fail.
+:boom: Re-run your test.yml playbook to ensure your modifications work, then you can try and replace _/tmp/module-arguments_ in the module to _/tmp/doesnotexist/module-arguments_ to cause it to fail.
 Then change it back to _/tmp/module-arguments_

-Next step is to create a simple check if the _/tmp/module-arguments_ file already exists and then return JSON output with _changed: false_.
+:boom: Next step is to create a simple check if the _/tmp/module-arguments_ file already exists and then return JSON output with _changed: false_.
 Remember that idempotency is key in Ansible, so ofcourse we want our module to be idempotent.

-* If you get stuck, have a look at a solution here:
+:exclamation: If you get stuck, have a look at a solution here:
 https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-10/lab-solutions/module-v3.sh

 ## Develop a module (binary, non-native)
 The next module we'll develop is a binary module.
 Like we've said, you can develop Ansible modules in any language.
 Benefits of using a compiled binary module could be performance or containing dependencies.
 We'll write out simple binary module in C.

-First, let's create a directory in which we'll develop the module.
+:boom: First, let's create a directory in which we'll develop the module.
 ```
 cd
 mkdir binary-module
 cd binary-module
 ```

-Then we'll create a simple module, which creates a file and then prints success.
+:boom: Then we'll create a simple module, which creates a file and then prints success.
 Create the file _binary_module.c_ by pasting in below content into your terminal:

 ```
 cat << 'EOF' >binary_module.c